ubermag/ubermagtable/README.md

 `oommfodt` is a Python package that provides:

-- Reading, analysis, and plotting of [OOMMF](https://math.nist.gov/oommf/) `.odt` files
+- Conversion of OOMMF `.odt` files to [pandas](https://pandas.pydata.org) DataFrames

-- Conversion of OOMMF `.odt` files to [pandas](https://pandas.pydata.org) dataframes and saving to different file types, such as Excel spreadsheet `.xls`
+- Merging of multiple OOMMF `.odt` files into a single `pandas.DataFrame`

-It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.
+It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.6 or higher.

 ## Installation